OmarAyman85/collab-workspace-app-OmarAyman/collab-workspace-app-OmarAyman/README.md

 - **Workspace → Board:** A workspace contains multiple boards in a subcollection.
 - **Board → Task:** A board contains multiple tasks in a subcollection.
 - **User → Task:** Tasks reference users via `assignedTo` fields.

 ---
+## Firebase Storage

+Firebase Storage is optimized for file uploads directly from mobile clients with built-in authentication support, making it a natural fit for a Flutter + Firebase stack.

+## Firebase Storage Advantages:
+    • Strong security via Firebase rules.
+    • Direct file uploads from client-side.
+    • Simple download URL management.

+## Comparison:
+    • Amazon S3: More configurable and scalable for enterprise-scale apps, but requires additional effort to integrate with Firebase Auth and manage access rules.
+    • Supabase Storage: Good for PostgreSQL integration but lacks the maturity and tooling Firebase offers for mobile-first development.

+---